Platfontein: Culture

-The South African Broadcasting Corporation,(SABC) has a radio station called X-K FM located in Platfontein.
-The station and the community are involved in making of radio programs in !Xun and the Khwedam languages.
-56 per cent of the population speak !Xun and 35 per cent of the population speaks Khwedam.
-These efforts are aimed at preserving culture, identity and languages. !Xun and the Khwedam languages are disappearing because Afrikaans and English are the main languages used at schools and public services.
+The South African Broadcasting Corporation (SABC) has a radio station called X-K FM located in Platfontein.
+The station and the community are involved in making of radio programs in !Kung and the Khwe languages.
+56 per cent of the population speak !Kung and 35 per cent of the population speaks Khwe.
+These efforts are aimed at preserving culture, identity and languages. !Kung and the Khwe languages are disappearing, because Afrikaans and English are the main languages used at schools and public services.